AGENDA

 3:15PM - 4:30PM EST

-Track 3 - SALON 6: Ask the Trainer – from rescue to the home.
+Track 3: Ask the Trainer – from rescue to the home.

 As a dog trainer and behavior consultant, Victoria is often asked questions about canine behavior, especially when it relates to issues like anxiety, reactivity and aggression.
 It seems like more and more dogs are suffering with these kind of issues causing so many problems for them and their families.